ESAT Chemistry: Revision Notes

 Sometimes testedC3.2

-This topic covers the fundamental skill of writing and recognising the chemical formulae for common substances.
-It is the basic language of chemistry, essential for understanding chemical reactions and stoichiometry.
+Writing and recognising the chemical formulae of common substances is the basic language of chemistry, and it is essential for understanding chemical reactions and stoichiometry.

 Revise this topic ›State Symbols in Equations